Offer worksheet

 Why three numbers and not one

 The ladder solves this.
 Opening = anchored at the lower-end of the triangulated fair-value band.
 Target = the mid-point, where the deal is expected to close.
 Walk-away = the upper-end minus any inspection cure-cost.
-Pre-commit to the walk-away in writing before any negotiation contact, and the friction holds.
+Pre-commit to the walk-away in writing before any offer contact, and the friction holds.

 How the calculator works